RagnarLodbrok94/jet-engine-highlight-post/README.md

-And last note - plugin doesn't sort posts by date itself, it only adding class to Listing Grid item based on comparison of posts dates.
+Plugin doesn't sort posts by date itself, it only adding class to Listing Grid item based on comparison of posts dates.
 So you need to sort post by your self with Query settings

 ## Setup
 - Download and intall plugin,